WELLINGTON SCHOOL – Columbus, OH

 - – High School / Tournament: Varsity high school and tournament players will focus on the strategic and competitive aspects of the game.
 Although there will be attention spent on the stroke fundamentals, more emphasis will be placed on point progression, court positioning, patterns and sequences, percentage plays and live ball drill work.

 Note: A skills evaluation is done on the first day of camp and we will assign students to small instructional groups with kids of similar age, ability and experience level.
 Players will continue to be evaluated throughout the week and coaches will move kids into situations to push them and help ensure they are in a comfortable learning environment.

 - – Monday – Friday 9:00am – 12:00pm

 - No meals provided

-- Full day campers will check out at 12:00pm daily.
+- Full Day campers: Check out is daily at 12:00pm

 - Tennis Shoes